HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 YouTubeTutorials, ReviewsLong-form videoDetailed explanations and demonstrations

-Let’s talk numbers, because understanding who searches where helps you prioritize your efforts.
-Google still commands roughly 92% of global search engine market share, but that statistic is increasingly misleading.
+Let’s talk numbers, because knowing understanding who searches where helps you prioritize.
+Google still holds roughly 92% of global search engine market share, but that number is increasingly misleading.
 It doesn’t account for the billions of searches happening on platforms that don’t identify as search engines.

-TikTok has over 1 billion monthly active users, with the platform reporting that users conduct searches regularly as part of their browsing behavior.
-The 18-24 age group makes up the largest demographic segment, but TikTok’s user base is aging up—the 25-34 bracket is growing fast.
+TikTok has over 1 billion monthly active users, and the platform reports that users conduct searches regularly as part of their browsing behavior.
+The 18-24 age group is the largest segment, but TikTok’s user base is aging up, and the 25-34 bracket is growing fast.

-Reddit attracts 430 million monthly active users who skew slightly older and more male than TikTok, with strong representation in the 25-44 age range.
-These users are researchers—they’re looking for detailed information and multiple perspectives before making decisions.
+Reddit has 430 million monthly active users who skew slightly older and more male than TikTok, with strong representation in the 25-44 age range.
+These users are researchers.
+They want detailed information and multiple perspectives before deciding.

 Quick Tip: Don’t assume platform demographics match your target audience perfectly.
 Run small tests on multiple platforms to see where your specific niche actually engages.
 I’ve seen B2B software companies find surprising traction on TikTok and skincare brands build communities on Reddit.

 AI search tools are harder to pin down because they’re so new, but ChatGPT reached 100 million users faster than any consumer application in history.
-The demographic skews toward educated professionals who value output—people who’d rather get a synthesized answer than click through five articles.
+The demographic skews toward educated professionals who value the output, people who’d rather get a synthesized answer than click through five articles.

-The calculated implication?
+The takeaway?
 You can’t be everywhere, but you need to be somewhere beyond Google.
 Choose platforms based on where your audience actually searches, not where you think they should search.

-The platform’s search function has evolved from a nice-to-have feature into a core part of how users discover content.
-SEO.com’s analysis shows that TikTok search optimization requires thinking about discoverability from multiple angles: the algorithm, the content structure, the metadata, and the engagement patterns.
+The platform’s search function has evolved from a nice-to-have feature into a core part of how users find content.
+SEO.com’s analysis shows that TikTok search optimization means thinking about discoverability from several angles: the algorithm, the content structure, the metadata, and the engagement patterns.

-TikTok’s algorithm is notoriously opaque, but we know enough to perfect effectively.
-The platform prioritizes watch time, completion rate, shares, and comments more heavily than likes.
-This makes sense—TikTok wants to surface content that keeps people on the platform, not just content that gets passive engagement.
+TikTok’s algorithm is notoriously opaque, but we know enough to optimize effectively.
+The platform weights watch time, completion rate, shares, and comments more heavily than likes.
+That makes sense, because TikTok wants to surface content that keeps people on the platform, not just content that gets passive engagement.

 Video information matters.
 This includes captions, sounds, and hashtags.
-But here’s where it gets interesting: TikTok can also analyze the content of your video itself.
-The platform uses visual recognition and speech-to-text to understand what your video is actually about, not just what you claim it’s about in the caption.
+Here’s where it gets interesting: TikTok can also analyze the content of your video itself.
+The platform uses visual recognition and speech-to-text to understand what your video is actually about, not just what you claim in the caption.

 User interactions create a feedback loop.
 If someone who searches for “home organization tips” watches your video all the way through and then checks out your profile, TikTok learns that your content is relevant for that query.
 Do this at scale, and you start ranking for related searches.

 Device and account settings play a role too.
 Language preference, country setting, and device type all influence what content appears in search results.
-This means your content might rank differently in different regions or for different language settings.
+Your content might rank differently in different regions or for different language settings.

 What if you could reverse-engineer TikTok search?
 You can, sort of.
 Search for your target keywords and analyze the top 20 results.
 Look for patterns in video length, hook style, caption structure, and hashtag use.
-TikTok is essentially showing you its preferences—you just need to pay attention.
+TikTok is essentially showing you its preferences, so pay attention.

-Text overlays serve double duty.
-They make your content accessible (good for viewers, good for the algorithm) and provide additional keyword signals.
+Text overlays do double duty.
+They make your content accessible (good for viewers, good for the algorithm) and provide extra keyword signals.
 When you overlay “easy vegan dinner recipes” on your video, TikTok’s visual recognition picks that up and associates your content with those terms.

 Voice and sound choices influence discoverability.
 Using trending sounds can boost initial visibility, but for search optimization, clear voiceovers that naturally include your target keywords work better.
 If you’re targeting “beginner yoga poses,” saying those exact words in your video helps TikTok understand and categorize your content.

 Hashtags on TikTok work differently than on Instagram.
-You’re not just categorizing content—you’re literally telling TikTok’s algorithm what searches your video should appear in.
-This makes hashtag strategy needed for search optimization.
+You’re not just categorizing content, you’re literally telling TikTok’s algorithm what searches your video should appear in.
+That makes hashtag strategy needed for search optimization.

 The formula that works: mix broad, medium, and niche hashtags.
 One or two broad hashtags (like #fitness or #cooking) cast a wide net.
 A few medium hashtags (like #homeworkouts or #quickmeals) target more specific audiences.
 And several niche hashtags (like #apartmentworkouts or #15minutemeals) help you rank for long-tail searches where competition is lower.